Business Setup in Sharjah | Flyingcolour

 Infrastructure

-Sharjah’s drive to position itself as a redistribution and re-export hub for the fast growing Middle East market means that the Emirate has to have an infrastructure that can cope with the demands and expectations of such an ambition.
+Sharjah’s drive to position itself as a redistribution and re-export hub for the fast-growing Middle East market means that the Emirate has to have an infrastructure that can cope with the demands and expectations of such an ambition.
 The seeds for just such an infrastructural system were sown in the early ’90s, when eleven distinct industrial zones were established by the Sharjah Government, to encourage industrial and infrastructural investment.
 That led to the creation of a tailor-made model industrial zone with state-of-the-art facilities, greatly boosting power and water supplies, and laying the foundations for a state-of-the-art Emirate.

 The Sharjah Airport International Free Zone was quick to follow, with a multi-tiered infrastructure in place for a variety of businesses, including warehouses, offices, communication media, water supply and phased electricity.